dxw/playbook/src/work-we-do/how-we-deliver-work/how-to-estimate-tasks.md

 *Lead time for changes: The time it takes from merging the change into production to it being in the hands of users*

-**Diagram based on this article about measuring software delivery:** <https://medium.com/gits-apps-insight/dora-metrics-how-to-measure-software-delivery-performance-e890ec2011c0#45d7>
+The diagram is sourced from [an article about measuring software delivery](https://medium.com/gits-apps-insight/dora-metrics-how-to-measure-software-delivery-performance-e890ec2011c0#45d7).

 Typically we would like to estimate the "cycle time".
 This is because we have less control over when something is prioritised into a sprint and ready to be worked on (first part of overall lead time), and also over how long it takes to get a change into production on client systems (lead time for changes).